Taylor, David W. M.

 David W. M. Taylor

-Dr. David Taylor is a clinical assistant professor in the Department Physical Therapy.
+Dr. David Taylor is a clinical associate professor in the Department Physical Therapy.
 He joined the Department of Physical Therapy faculty in July 2011.
 He received his Doctor of Physical Therapy, Master of Physical Therapy, and Bachelor of Science from Emory University.
 He holds a graduate certificate in Health-Focused Patient/Client Management for Physical and Occupational Therapists from the University of Alabama at Birmingham.

 He is board certified in Geriatric Physical Therapy.
 He has practiced as a physical therapist since 1992, working clinically and administratively in a variety of settings, across the care continuum with an emphasis on older adults.